limitcycle/cda2r4/README.md

 These will build the cda2fhir library and also run a number of test cases, which will transform some C-CDA Continuity of Care Document (CCD) instances, and some manually crafted CDA artifacts (e.g. entry class instances) and datatype instances to corresponding FHIR resources.

+To run the project's integration tests, your system will require Docker; please visit [Docker's website](https://www.docker.com/) for installation instructions.

+In order to run the integration tests execute the following:

+  $ cda2fhir> mvn integration-tests

 This project incrementally builds and releases files for use in maven projects, using the instructions provided [here](./doc/maven-instructions.md).
 To use, add the repository and dependency to your pom.xml like so, replacing the `X.Y.Z` with a version number.

 ```
 <repository>